OpaceDigitalAgency/star-trek/PROGRESS.md

 [2025-04-21 10:56] Fixed prerendering error by properly exporting the staticCharacters variable in characters/index.astro.
 This ensures the variable is available during the static build phase when Astro is prerendering routes.
 [2025-04-21 10:57] Fixed state management by properly exporting initialState with staticCharacters and ensuring all necessary data (characters, totalCharacters, totalPages, pageSize) is available during prerendering.
 [2025-04-21 11:00] Simplified initial payload handling by using the initialState object directly in the client-side script tag, ensuring consistent data structure between server and client.
+[2025-04-21 11:08] Fixed code duplication by removing duplicate initialState export, ensuring a single source of truth for the initial state data structure.